 We realize that the execution of the DAX show has a dramatic impact on your livelihood.
-At this point, we are rescheduling the Minnesota and Chicagoland shows as a response to this illness.
-We remain committed to the safety of our exhibitors and attendees.
-We look forward to seeing all of you once it is safe to commence this event that brings our industry together.
-We will continue to send out email updates to all registered attendees with any news and update this section of our website as news arrives.
+Due to the outbreak, we were forced to cancel the Minnesota show, and reschedule the Chicagoland show in an effort to safeguard the health of our decorator community.
+We remain committed to the safety of our exhibitors and attendees, and intend to follow the guidelines set forth by state and local governments.
+According to the governor of the state of Illinois, there is a possibility that the Tinley Park event may continue, and we will be monitoring the situation closely.
+We look forward to seeing all of you once it is safe to commence these events that bring our industry together.
+We will continue to send out email updates to all registered attendees with any news, and update this section of our website as news arrives.

 Scott M Ritter - Pres.

 Any person interested in attending DAX for the purpose of learning about the industry, discovering new products, or receiving education may do so.
 There is no need to show any kind of license or prove industry involvement to attend the show.
 We gladly welcome people who are not currently involved in the garment decorating industry to come and learn more about the industry.
 There is no better way to find out if working in this industry is right for you than by attending a trade event of this nature.

 By legal definition, DAX is an industry trade show and is not 'open to the public.'
 This means that we have the right to refuse or limit admission to any person without cause.
 Some examples of why we reserve this right include: